Last Updated on by Karl

 First off, the platform is way too advanced for SMBs.
 Secondly, its interface is not as smooth as other tools.
 And third, Marketo automation is way too expensive for the mid-market.
 A large business with diverse needs might choose it over others, but for a small or medium business, it doesn’t fit the bill.

 That’s not all.
 Some of its features don’t suit the needs of SMBs.
 I already mentioned that lead generation and nurturing are the top priorities of SMBs.
 Both require quality landing pages.
 The form and landing page builder of Marketo sucks.
 Getresponse landing page builder is way better.

 The campaign builder is not up to the snuff.
 A simple drag-and-drop campaign builder with a top-down view would have been great.
 The email editor is not user-friendly either and requires one to have HTML/CSS skills.

 Altogether, if you have a small business with a not-so-tech-savvy team members and a shoestring budget, Marketo is not for you.

 I think it’s safe to say that iContact is not user-friendly.
 Its biggest problem is its interface.
 I’ve used the tool and faced some issues, ranging from blacklisting email contacts to the image upload damper.

 The editing feature is irksome.
 Most tools have updated their editors, but iContact marketing automation seems to be far from catching up.
 Then you have the issue of unopened emails moving to iContact servers.
 It reduces the email open rate percentage.

-Re-enrolling disinterest people into the contact list is essential for an email marketing campaign.
+Re-enrolling disinterest people in the contact list is essential for an email marketing campaign.
 But iContact lacks this feature.
 Premier version comes with Salesforce sync feature.
-But it’s useless considering Salesforce has its own cloud-based marketing automation platform.
+But it's useless considering Salesforce has its own cloud-based marketing automation platform.

 iContact comes easy on the wallet.
 But considering its poor interface and lack of automation features like sales team notifications, split testing and site traffic analysis, I think the tool is not worth paying a dime.